sellmerfud/fitl/README.md

 In fact this use of abbreviated prefixes works at every prompt in the game.
 For example, if you are executing an operation and the software prompts you for the space in which to perform that operation you could enter `sai` to indicate `Saigon`.
+(You do not need to distinguish between uppercase and lowercase letters)

-If you were to enter an ambiguous prefix such as `quang`, the the software will display a menu to allow you to clarify which space you wish to select.
+If you were to enter an ambiguous prefix such as `quang`, then the software will display a menu to allow you to clarify which space you wish to select.

     'quang' is ambiguous.
 Choose one: